Use repeated containers to generate layouts from data

 - Set the action to Close modal.

-Add and configure a single row container in the modal to display information about each park:
+Add and configure a single row container in the modal to display information about each employee:

 - In the Add element bar, select Layout > Single row container.

-- In the Select source modal, select the "US National Parks" input table as the source for the single row container.
+- In the Select source modal, select the "EMPLOYEE_DETAILS" table as the source for the single row container.

-- In the Single row container modal, select the Park column as the unique identifier.
+- In the Single row container modal, select the Employee Id column as the unique identifier.

 - Click Create.

-- Add and configure a text element in the single row container to display the name of the selected park:
+- Add and configure a text element in the single row container to display the name of the selected employee:

 - In the Add element bar, select UI > Text.